 Last but not least, colloidal silver is a powerful remedy that has antibiotic properties and no known side effects.
 It makes an effective gargle for killing bacteria in the throat.
 However, it should only be used occasionally to boost immunity, rather than for everyday wellness.
 Read more about this colloidal silver here.

-These safe, natural remedies may help you recover faster, and prevent further infection because they help your body’s innate ability to heal itself and maintain resistance to the myriad of bacteria that we are exposed to every day.
+These safe, natural remedies for strep throat may help you recover faster, and prevent further infection because they help your body’s innate ability to heal itself and maintain resistance to the myriad of bacteria that we are exposed to every day.